 The good people at Facebook have developed a fastcgi replacement for PHP-FPM called HHVM.
 HHVM is a just in time bytecode compiler that they say increases performance of web applications by as much as 10x.
 Anything that makes promises like this is immediately going to get my attention so I decided to try it out.
-Continue reading “Project Titanicarus: Insanely fast PHP with HHVM”
+Continue reading “Project Titanicarus: How to configure HHVM on Ubuntu”

 2 years ago I was on the way to lunch with a friend, as I was arriving I went to call him and I realised that the conference call I was on that morning had left me with a flat battery.
 I was pissed!
 Continue reading “The GodCharger Story”

 One of my favourite apps had a security incident this week.
 Buffer is a social media management tool that allows you to schedule posts into a “buffer” that posts on a predetermined schedule so you aren’t bombarding people with all your content at once.
 Its a great app and I’ve been using it for over a year.